JakeSteam/blog-programming/_posts/2018-11-25-ensuring-your-android-apps-quality-with-firebase-crashlytics.md

 [![](/wp-content/uploads/2018/11/email.png)](/wp-content/uploads/2018/11/email.png)

 Additionally, you can add Slack integration to Crashlytics, as well as Jira, BigQuery, and more.
-These integrations can be managed via the settings icon in the top left, then “Project settings”, and the “Integrations” tab.
+These integrations can be managed via the settings icon in the top left, then "Project settings", and the "Integrations" tab.
 Once this has been configured, you can receive instant notifications of all crashes (or only fatal issues) in your chosen Slack channel.
 This can be extremely useful for teams that tend to not monitor their email too closely, as it means any issue can immediately be investigated.

 [![](/wp-content/uploads/2018/11/slack.png)](/wp-content/uploads/2018/11/slack.png)

 ### Additional Crashlytics functionality

-Crashlytics’ core functionality of bug reporting is very powerful by itself, but it can be improved with additional functionality.
+Crashlytics' core functionality of bug reporting is very powerful by itself, but it can be improved with additional functionality.
 For example, all new issues can be responded to in [Firebase Cloud Functions](https://blog.jakelee.co.uk/developing-android-apps-with-firebase-cloud-functions/) via the `crashlytics.issue().onNew()` trigger.
 Additionally, regressed (`onRegressed()`) and large issue volume increases (`onVelocityAlert()`) are available to listen to.
 An [official Firebase guide is available for this](https://firebase.google.com/docs/crashlytics/extend-with-cloud-functions).

 To allow Crashlytics to [automatically deobfuscate](https://firebase.google.com/docs/crashlytics/get-deobfuscated-reports) your ProGuarded stack traces, make sure to remove `-printmapping mapping.txt` from your ProGuard config, and add: